Framization of the Temperley-Lieb Algebra: Identifying the invariants from on classical knots and links

-The knot invariants from the algebras ${\rm FTL}_{d,n}(u)$ and ${\rm CTL}_{d,n}(u)$ still remain under investigation.
-If the invariants from the Yokonuma--Hecke algebras prove to be topologically equivalent to the Homflypt polynomial, then the invariants from ${\rm FTL}_{d,n}(u)$ and ${\rm CTL}_{d,n}(u)$ will be topologically equivalent to the Jones polynomial.
-If not, it would be then meaningfull to consider the corresponding 3--manifold invariants (as obtained from work of Wenzl \cite{wen}).
-In the case of the algebras ${\rm YTL}_{d,n}(u)$ the Witten invariants of 3--manifolds can be recovered, since the related knot invariants recover the Jones polynomial \cite{gojukola}.
+The link invariants from the algebras ${\rm FTL}_{d,n}(u)$ still remain under investigation.
+In this paper the invariants from ${\rm FTL}_{d,n}(q)$ have been compared to the Jones polynomial and have been proved to be topologically non-equivalent.
+So the related framed link invariants might lead to new 3-manifold invariants analogous to the Witten invariants.
+Note that in the case of the algebras ${\rm YTL}_{d,n}(u)$ the Witten invariants only can be recovered, since the related link invariants recover the Jones polynomial \cite{gojukola}.